ritsvisualz/zepto-sql-analysis/README.md

 ## 📌 Project Overview

-The goal is to simulate how actual data analysts in the e-commerce or retail industries work behind the scenes to use SQL:
+The goal is to simulate how actual data analysts in the e-commerce or retail industries work behind the scenes to use SQL to:

-✅ Clean and prepare messy real-world inventory data
+✅ Set up a messy, real-world e-commerce inventory **database**

-✅ Write business-driven SQL queries in PostgreSQL
-✅ Understand product pricing, discounts, and stock strategy
-✅ Identify high-value and out-of-stock products
+✅ Perform **Exploratory Data Analysis (EDA)** to explore product categories, availability, and pricing inconsistencies

+✅ Implement **Data Cleaning** to handle null values, remove invalid entries, and convert pricing from paise to rupees

-✅ Derive insights around **pricing, inventory, stock availability, revenue** and more.
+✅ Write **business-driven SQL queries** to derive insights around **pricing, inventory, stock availability, revenue** and more

 ## 📁 Dataset Overview
 The dataset was sourced from [Kaggle](https://www.kaggle.com/datasets/palvinder2006/zepto-inventory-dataset/data?select=zepto_v2.csv) and was originally scraped from Zepto’s official product listings.
 It mimics what you’d typically encounter in a real-world e-commerce inventory system.